The Top 5 Ways to Protect Your Corvette's Paint

 What are mudflaps?
 Mudflaps attach to the backside of your Corvette's wheel well and prevent rocks and road surface debris from flying off your tires and propelling towards the paint.

-Mudflaps come in a variety of shapes, sizes, and material.
+Mudflaps come in a variety of shapes, sizes, and materials.
 For the most part, people tend to think of the mudflaps that you see on trucks.
 Those large rectangular rubber flaps that stick out of the side.
 Those are obviously great but tend to be quite an eyesore especially on a sports car like the C7 Chevrolet Corvette.
 You can find universal mudflaps at your automotive store, but they are not tailored to your car's design or how the rocks will propel off the car.

 We specially design our C7 Corvette mudflaps to only fit on the Chevrolet C7 Corvette Stingrays, Grand Sports, Z06s, and ZR1s.
 We design the mudflaps using OEM data to ensure that it is the best fit on the market.
 Fitment is just as important as the function because you want the mudflap not to be the focus of the car and take away from its beauty.
 You want mudflaps to be on the car doing their job, while not being an eyesore.

 We also have our Ultimate C7 Corvette Protection solution: Our XL Front Fender Extensions for the C7 Grand Sport and Z06.
 It is a replacement item that replicates the OEM front fender flares with an integrated XL front splash guard.
 You can learn more about the item here: https://acscomposite.com/blogs/news/new-product-c7-chevrolet-corvette-z06-grand-sport-xl-full-fender-extensions-the-ultimate-corvette-protection